-As in the previous monitoring tour, Classification and PMU staff stated that incarcerated persons with a disability are generally not placed in inappropriate security classifications simply because no ADA-accessible cells or beds are available; or designated medical areas unless the person is currently receiving medical care or treatment that necessitates placement in a medical setting; or any location that does not offer the same or equivalent programs, services, or activities as the facilities where they would be housed absent a disability.
-However, as noted in H.B above, due to the limited number of accessible cells/beds available, the County must place some disabled incarcerated persons (those who do not have mental health needs or who do not qualify for Barracks housing) who require accessible housing in the TLF and CMJ Mod O. Based on this, the classification cases factors which prohibit the mixture of the incarcerated population, the disabled incarcerated persons who require accessible housing are not being provided with equivalent access to out-of-cell time, programs, services, and activities as non-disabled incarcerated persons.
+As in the previous monitoring tour, Classification and PMU staff stated that incarcerated persons with a disability are not placed in inappropriate security classifications simply because no ADA-accessible cells or beds are available or designated medical areas unless the person is currently receiving medical care or treatment that necessitates placement in a medical setting; or any location that does not offer the same or equivalent programs, services, or activities as the facilities where they would be housed absent a disability.
+However, as noted in H.B above, due to the limited number of accessible cells/beds available, the County must continue to place some disabled incarcerated persons (those who do not have mental health needs or who do not qualify for Barracks housing) who require accessible housing in the TLF and CMJ Mod O. Based on and classification case factors and limited accessible housing options due to physical plant issues, many disabled incarcerated persons who require accessible housing are not being provided with access to out-of-cell time, programs, services, equivalent to non-disabled incarcerated persons.
 Once more accessible housing is brought online, the County will be in a better place to ensure incarcerated persons with disabilities who require accessible housing are provided equivalent access to out-of-cell time, programs, services, and activities as persons without disabilities with comparable security and classification profiles and incarcerated persons who do not require accessible housing.